ychika/DPSW/README.md

 # Licence

 This repository is licensed under NTT License.
-See  "NTTSoftwareLicenseAgreement_20230807_v2.1.docx" for details.
+See  "NTTSoftwareLicenseAgreement.txt" for details.